casruff/ASSESSOR/sssr.md

 ## User inputs
 We begin by specifying the names of four necessary data files that contain the following information:

- 1. estimated total number of adult spawners (escapement) by year;
+ 1. observed total number of adult spawners (escapement) by year;
- 2. estimated age composition of adult spawners by year;
+ 2. observed age composition of adult spawners by year;
- 3. estimated total harvest by year;
+ 3. observed total harvest by year;
- 4. covariate(s) by year.
+ 4. measured covariate(s) by year.

 Let's also define the following parameters, which will be referenced throughout the analysis.